Our Pages

 What is it?

-The leaves of the famous mint.
+In herbal medicine we use the leaves of this famous mint.
 Getting up close to the leaf of a Peppermint plant and smelling it is probably the best way to know it's what you have.
 Mint leaves have similar, smooth looking characteristics but their smells are different enough to place them apart.

 How has it been used?

-Archaeological evidence would suggest that Peppermint has been known and used by people for at least ten thousand years.
+Archaeological evidence would suggest that Peppermint (or at least 'Mint' as there are actually many hundreds of different kinds of mint) has been known and used by people for at least ten thousand years.

 Peppermint has been used since ancient times to assist a wide variety of digestive disorders where a mildly sedative and anti-cramping remedy is required.
 Such conditions include; colitis, travel sickness, excess gas, colic, nausea, vomiting and poor appetite.